Navigating the licenses and permits you need to open your salon can be challenging.

 Today, you’ll get a simple overview of all the licenses you need when opening a salon.

-This article is part of a complete, step-by-step, guide to opening a salon.
+This article is part of my step-by-step guide to opening a salon.
 If you haven’t done so already, I strongly recommend you go through the full guide when you’re done with this article.

 The licenses and permits you need to open a salon are:

-On top of the above salon permits and licenses, you’re also required to have salon insurance.
+On top of the above salon permits and licenses, you must also have salon insurance.

-In this article, I’ll take you through what all of the licenses and permits are and how you can obtain them.
+In this article, I’ll take you through the licenses and permits and how you can obtain them.
 To learn more about required salon insurance, you should read my guide to salon insurance here.

 How Much Does a Salon License Cost?

 How much is a salon license?
-The total license cost for a salon is approximately $12,000 whereas the biggest cost is the Cosmetology License.
+The total license cost for a salon is approximately $12,000, whereas the Cosmetology License is the highest.
 If you already have a Cosmetology License, the additional license costs should be less than $500.

 A full salon insurance costs about $2,900 per year (approx. $240/month) for a salon with two employees.
-However, the exact salon insurance cost can vary greatly, from $50/month to $1000/month, depending on the number of employees, business turnover, which state it is based in, as well as the type of services provided.
+However, the exact salon insurance cost can vary greatly, from $50/month to $1000/month, depending on the number of employees, business turnover, which state it is based in, and the type of services provided.
 There are also ways you can combine insurance to bring the cost down.

 Getting it Right

-Remember that neither you are I are lawyers (most probably).
-There are several legal requirements that come with opening a salon.
+Remember that neither you nor I are lawyers (most probably).
+Opening a salon involves several legal requirements.
 The salon license requirements listed here would typically apply to all states.
-However, there could be specific business license requirements governed by local state authorities as well.
+However, local state authorities could also govern specific business license requirements.

-The purpose of this article is to give you a simple overview of the common licenses and permits you need.
-This is a good place to start.
-However, I would still encourage you to take legal advice before you get into the practical work of starting your new salon.
+This article aims to give you a simple overview of the common licenses and permits you need.
+It’s a good place to start.
+However, I would still encourage you to take legal advice before you start the practical work of starting your new salon.

 What is a Cosmetology License?

-A cosmetology license gives salon employees the right to provide beauty salon services in the salon and is issued by the state government.
+A cosmetology license issued by the state government gives salon employees the right to provide beauty salon services.
 The owner of a beauty salon must also have a cosmetology license.
-Cosmetology licenses need to be renewed approximately every two years but this can vary by state.
+Cosmetology licenses must be renewed approximately every two years, which can vary by state.

 What are the Different Cosmetology Licenses?